elm-land/elm-land/docs/news/building-better-apps.md

 Ultimately, I'd love to see each of these examples as their own in-depth guide– but I want to get the latest release out for the Elm Land community.

-It's important to me that I can release this version and get meaningful feedback as a I go!
+It's important to me that I can release this version and get meaningful feedback as I go!
 I'm looking forward to seeing more examples of how folks are using Elm Land in their own applications.

 ## Community-driven features